 Notable episodes covering women’s history include the one about Agrippina The Younger, a remarkable woman and wife of Claudius; the episode about the female rulers who shaped the crusader states of the Holy Land in the 12th century; and the one where film critic Helen O’Hara talks about her book Women vs. Hollywood, looking at some of the women who fought back against gender inequality in Hollywood over the past century.

-This eight-part series hosted by Julia Sweig is an original, often surprising portrait of Lady Bird Johnson.
+This podcast series hosted by Julia Sweig is an original, often surprising portrait of Lady Bird Johnson.
 Each episode tells the story of the former first lady in her own words, from her White House audio diaries.
 This is the inspirational story of how one woman navigated the polarization, politics, and power of her era to become one of the Johnson administration’s most influential members.
-There are five episodes available so far, giving you plenty of time to catch up before the final three episodes air in the coming weeks.
+There are nine episodes in all, so plenty of listening material here.